Short Wave Infrared Heating: The Complete Guide to Powerful Radiant Heat in 2026

 A visit to our showrooms in locations like Roeselare, Antwerp, or Oud-Gastel offers tangible added value.
 Our advisors will personally assist you in choosing the right wattage and the best positioning for your situation.
 Whether you're a private individual or looking for a business solution, we're happy to prepare a free, no-obligation quote, fully tailored to your needs.

-With an eye to the future, short-wave infrared a strategic choice for carbon-neutral operations or homes.
+With an eye on the future, short-wave infrared a strategic choice for CO2-neutral business operations or homes.
 Our systems integrate seamlessly with smart home technology and Wi-Fi modules for optimal control and efficiency.
 Warmteshop's promise is clear: we deliver superior quality designed to last for generations, as a sustainable investment in your comfort.

 Choosing Warmteshop means choosing certainty, innovation, and a partner who thinks along with you.
 Our combination of in-depth technical expertise, local presence, and a clear vision of sustainability makes us the ideal guide in your energy transition.
 Ready to take the step towards a smarter way of heating?
 Discover the possibilities on our website or visit one of our showrooms.

-As you've read, choosing short-wave infrared an investment in direct and efficient heat.
-This technology, just like the sun, delivers powerful radiant heat that directly warms people and objects, not the air.
-This results in unparalleled comfort and minimal energy waste, whether you want to heat a cozy patio or are looking for a robust solution for an industrial workplace.
+As you have read, choosing short-wave infrared an investment in direct and efficient heat.
+Just like the sun, this technology delivers powerful radiant heat that heats people and objects directly, rather than the air.
+This results in unparalleled comfort and minimal energy waste, whether you want to heat an atmospheric terrace or are looking for a robust solution for an industrial workplace.

 At Warmteshop, we understand the power of this technology like no other.
 With over 18 years of experience and specializing in both residential and industrial solutions, we offer more than just products, but a complete heating vision.
 Our experts are ready to assist you in more than 30 showrooms across the Benelux region and provide personalized advice on the perfect solution for your needs.